nkusla/nsbOS/docs/07_misc.md

 Debugger configurations are stored in file `.gdbinit`.
 This file defines how debugger should display information, which debug files to load and some other configurations.

-# References
+# References and future work

 \
 The development of an operating system requires a deep understanding of various concepts and techniques.
+This project produced simple operating system, so there are still opportunities for future development and work.
+Here are some potential areas of focus for future work:

+- Virtual memory
+- Processes and threads
+- Better security and permissions
+- File system
+- Better shell for user-space

+\
 The following references have been really helpful in the creation of this project: \

 - OSDev Wiki - _(https://wiki.osdev.org/)_